sp-hash/TeamBlackMiner/HOW-TO.md

 			    TBMiner --no-cpu

--b --amd-only               Run with only Amd devices.
+-b --amd-only               Run with Amd devices only.
                             A flag to use only Amd devices for mining.

 			    Example:

 			    TBMiner --amd-only

+-G --nvidia-only            Run with Nvidia devices only.
+                            A flag to use only Nvidia devices for mining.

+			    Example:

+			    TBMiner --nvidia-only

 -E --xintensity             Sets the intensity for the GPU threads.
                             Very useful to find the best Hashrate and the less rejected shares.